ropensci/medrxivr/README.md

             "pdf/",         # Directory to save PDFs to create = TRUE)  # Create the directory if it doesn't exist
 ```

-## Planned updates

-  - At present, only the title and author fields are searched.
-I would
-    like to also make the author/topic fields searchable.
-  - At present, only the first author for each record has been
-    extracted.
-This will be corrected in future updates.

 ## Code of conduct